vlwkaos/threejs-blackhole/note_physics_ref.md

 https://en.wikipedia.org/wiki/Lorentz_transformation

 # stellar color change
-Relativistically moving objects are beamed due to a variety of physical effects. **Light aberration** causes most of the photons to be emitted along the object's direction of motion.
+"Relativistically moving objects are beamed due to a variety of physical effects. **Light aberration** causes most of the photons to be emitted along the object's direction of motion.
 The **Doppler effect** changes the energy of the photons by red- or blueshifting them.
 Finally, time intervals as measured by clocks moving alongside the emitting object are different from those measured by an observer on Earth due to **time dilation** and photon arrival time effects.
-How all of these effects modify the brightness, or apparent luminosity, of a moving object is determined by the equation describing the relativistic Doppler effect (which is why relativistic beaming is also known as Doppler beaming)
+How all of these effects modify the brightness, or apparent luminosity, of a moving object is determined by the equation describing the relativistic Doppler effect (which is why relativistic beaming is also known as Doppler beaming)"

 https://en.wikipedia.org/wiki/Gravitational_redshift
 https://en.wikipedia.org/wiki/Relativistic_Doppler_effect#math_5